mapsync/scottsville-advisory/site/content/post/christmas-and-new-year’s-office-hours.md

   Scottsville City Offices will be closed on Monday, December 25 and Tuesday, December 26, in observance of Christmas.

-  Scottsville City Offices will be closed Monday, January 1, and Tuesday, January 2, in observance of New Year’s.
+  Scottsville City Offices will be closed Friday, December 29 and Monday, January 1,  in observance of New Year’s.
 ---
+**C﻿hristmas Schedule**

-Monday trash will be picked up on Wednesday, along with regular Wednesday customers.
+M﻿onday trash will be picked up on Wednesday, December 27, and Tuesday trash will be picked up on Thursday, December 28.

+**N﻿ew Year's Schedule**

-Tuesday trash will be picked up on Thursday, along with regular Thursday customers.
+F﻿riday trash will be picked up on Tuesday, January 2, and Monday trash will be picked up on Wednesday, January 3.

-This trash pick up schedule applies to both Christmas and New Year’s.

-There will be no bus service on Monday and Tuesday of both weeks.
+T﻿here will be no bus service on December 25, 26, 29 and January 1.